AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

  - Done - issues have been completed.

 When a developer drags an issue on the Agile board, the issue changes its status.
- 1. When a developer assignees issue he dragging it into the **In Progress** column, it means he starts to work.
+ 1. When a developer assignees issue he dragging it into the **In Progress** column, it means he starts to work on it.
  1. After the work is done he opens a new PR and requests review from collaborators, at the same time the issue should be dragged into the **PR** column.
 Automatically PRs card adds into the **PR** column.
  1. If all reviewers approve the task and it is merged, the issue must be dragged into the **Done** column.
  1. If someone doesn't approve the task, the issue must be dragged into the **In Progress** column.